tbonestorm/mechanism-take-home/README.md

 ### `npm start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+This should be all you need to run it.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.